xlladdins/xll_inet/README.md

 Every XML document has a _root_ node.
 All nodes except the root node have a unique _parent_ node.
 Nodes having the same parent are _siblings_ and are the _children_ of the parent.
-The node ordering is called the _document order_.
+The node ordering is called _document order_.

 Nodes have a _type_, _name_, _path_, and _content_.
 The most common node types are _element_, _attribute_, and _text_.